LudwigBau/Order_Forcecasting_Cost_Reduction/README.md

 To answer this question, the following hypothesises will be tested:

-- **Hypothesis 1.** Machine learning methods outperform statistical methods which will in turn outperform deep learning methods.
+- **Hypothesis 1:** Machine learning methods outperform statistical methods which will in turn outperform deep learning methods.
-- **Hypothesis 2.** Ensembles of best methods outperform single methods
+- **Hypothesis 2:** Ensembles of best methods outperform single methods
-- **Hypothesis 3.** External data improves forecasting accuracy significantly
+- **Hypothesis 3:** External data improves forecasting accuracy significantly
-- **Hypothesis4.** Machine learning forecasts lead to more accurate workforce planning and there- fore to significant cost reduction
+- **Hypothesis 4:** Machine learning forecasts lead to more accurate workforce planning and there- fore to significant cost reduction

 ## Methods